Last Updated: 03/17/20 | March 17th, 2020 (Original Post: 1/11/2016)

 We continued on, marveling at each pool until finally reaching the waterfall.
-As the water cascaded down in a torrent of sound, we gazed with dropped draws.
-What a beautiful site to behold!
+As the water cascaded down in a torrent of sound, we gazed with dropped jaws.
+What a beautiful sight to behold!
 This waterfall cut through the jungle like a razor.
 I couldn’t get over how intense and wonderful it looked.

 As we were about to descend, a friend of the girls came up and asked if they had found the entrance to the secret pool.

 He told us that further down, along the path we’d climbed already, was a hidden entrance to a mid-level pool that was virtually empty.
 He hadn’t been able to spot it and wanted our help.
-The girls wanted to join, and though I hemmed and hawed (as I was hungry), I agreed, and we backtracked down the way we came to look for this hidden entrance.
+The girls wanted to join, and though I hemmed and hawed, I agreed, and we backtracked down the way we came to look for this hidden entrance.

 “No matter,” I thought.
 I needed to cool down after my long hike in the hot sun.
-After a long, hot day of hiking, the water, though cold, was refreshing, and after a few minutes my body warmed it up.
+After a long, hot day of hiking, the water, though cold, was refreshing.
 The water was deep enough to swim around, and we played in the pool and went over to the edge, where we found a little shelf to sit on, look down, and spy on the tourists below, who didn’t seem aware of this special place right above them.

 After playing for what seemed like minutes but was really hours, we made our way back with just enough time to eat at one of the stalls that line the road before our ride arrived.
 We feasted on BBQ chicken, sticky rice, and som tam (spicy papaya salad).
 The chicken was cooked to perfection, with the skin just the right amount of crispy, and the sticky rice soaked up the perfectly sweetened som tam.